jadecobra/python_tdd_exercises/source/data_structures/none.rst

 .. code-block:: python

     def test_is_none_a_boolean(self):
-        self.assertIsNone(True)
+        self.assertIsNone(False)

 the terminal shows :ref:`AssertionError`

 .. code-block:: python

-  AssertionError: True is not None
+  AssertionError: False is not None

 green: make it pass
 #################################################################################